National Dish of Georgia – Khachapuri

 - In a bowl or stand mixer, combine the flour, salt, sugar, and yeast.

 - Combine the water and milk together in a saucepan and heat at 115 degrees F.

 - Add the hot liquid to the dry ingredients and begin kneading the dough.

 - Add the oil and knead into a soft, round dough.

 - Grease a deep glass bowl with olive oil and set the dough into it.

 - Cover the bowl with a sheet of plastic wrap and let it sit in a warm place for about one (1:00) hour.

-- Take off the plastic wrap and press into it a few times with the hands.
+- Take off the plastic wrap and press into it a few times with your hands.

 - Cover with plastic wrap once more and let the dough sit for an additional thirty (0:30) minutes.

 - Set the risen dough on a floured board.